MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Acknowledgements

 \section{Acknowledgements}

-P.Y-T. was financially supported by CONAHCYT Estancias Posdoctorales por México 2022 (3).
-We thank LSCSC-LANMAC where part of the computational simulations involved in this work were performed in their hpc server.
+We thank LSCSC-LANMAC, where part of the computational simulations reported in this work were performed using their HPC server.
+We are indebted to Francisco Ya\~nez for testing the examples.
+We also thank Ma.
+Nieves Arias and Irvin Angeles for their help in checking the \mathttt{TransitionLists} module.

-\paragraph{Author contributions} This is optional.
-If desired, contributions should be succinctly described in a single short paragraph, using author initials.

-\paragraph{Funding information} A.K. was financially supported by Departamento de Ciencias Básicas UAM-A Grants No. 2232218 and CB003-25 No.
+\paragraph{Funding information} P.Y.-T. was financially supported by CONAHCYT through the Estancias Posdoctorales por M\'exico program (2022, grant No. 3).
+A.K. was financially supported by the Departamento de Ciencias B\'a'sicas, UAM-A, under Grants No. 2232218 and CB003-25 (No. 22322036).
+This work was partially supported by DGAPA-UNAM-PAPIIT Grants No. IG101826 and No. IN118823, SECIHTI Grant No. LNC-2023-51, and CONAHCYT-CB Grant No. A1-S-30934.
+D. S-S. received financial support from projects PAPIIT-DGAPA-UNAM no. IN112624 and Ciencias de Frontera SECIHTI no. CF-2023-G-15.

 Correctly-provided data will be linked to funders listed in the \href{https://www.crossref.org/services/funder-registry/}{\sf Fundref registry}.

 \begin{appendix}